Tired of spending too much money? I’m going to show you how to spend less money this year than you did last year. Buckle up.

 Your Challenge: Another way I like to practically implement this?
 Is by counting the number of stores I go into on a weekly or daily basis.

-You should try it out – instead of tracking your spending, take one month to track the number of stores you enter.
+You should try it out – instead of tracking your spending using something like a daily spending log, take one month to track the number of stores you enter.

 That is telling, in and of itself.